 Like other insurance coverage you have, you pay a monthly premium for your Medicare supplement plan.
 In return, the plan pays most of your out-of-pocket expenses.
 For example, when you go to the doctor, you don't have to pay the 20 percent coinsurance required by Medicare; your Medicare supplement plan covers that charge.

+Is supplemental insurance worth it?
 The answer depends on a policy’s affordability, how much additional coverage you need, what you wish to be insured for, and your risk factors.

 For example, if you have active young children or ski frequently, an accident policy may be helpful if a mishap occurs.
 Or, if you suspect your kids are going to require orthodontic care in the future, a dental policy might be a good investment.